u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/marketing_automation/getting_started/first_campaign.rst

 ================

 To add a :guilabel:`Filter` to the target audience, click :guilabel:`Add Filter`, and a node field appears.
-In the node field, a custom equation can be configured for Odoo to use when filtering who to include (and exclude) in this specific marketing campaign.
+In the node field, a custom equation can be configured for Thrive Bureau ERP to use when filtering who to include (and exclude) in this specific marketing campaign.

 .. image:: first_campaign/filter-node.png
    :align: center
-   :alt: A filter node in Odoo Marketing Automation.
+   :alt: A filter node in Thrive Bureau ERP Marketing Automation.

 When the first field of the node is clicked, a nested drop-down menu of options appears on the screen, wherein specific criteria is chosen based on needs of the campaign.
 The remaining fields on